Accommodation in Philadelphia

 In Philadelphia, agents' fees are often paid by the seller or, in the case of rentals, they are paid a commission by the landlord.
-It is best to check with the agent upfront.
+It's best to check with the agent upfront, though.

 Leases in Philadelphia typically last for a year, but month-to-month contracts are also common.
-Deposits are typically the equivalent of a month's rent.
 When signing the lease, be sure to read the entire contract thoroughly and ensure that any verbal assurances by landlords are put into writing.

-Homeowners will have to take responsibility for all of their utility needs, while the utilities that tenants are responsible for often depend on the conditions of the lease and whether it is a house or an apartment.
+Homeowners will have to take responsibility for all of their utility needs.
+The utilities that tenants are responsible for often depend on the conditions of the lease and whether it's a house or an apartment.

 In general, when renting an apartment, the landlord may assume responsibility for utilities such as heating (gas or electricity) and, almost always, water.
 In a house, tenants are likely to be responsible for all utilities.
 Tenants will most often be responsible for paying for their own telephone and internet services too.
 Before signing a lease, expats should ensure that the terms are clear when it comes to whether or not the cost of utilities is included in the monthly rent amount.